-1. Validated Learning:
+- Validated Learning:

-Validated learning is the cornerstone of the lean startup methodology, and MVPs play a crucial role in this process.
-Product teams can gain valuable insights and feedback by testing a basic version of the product with real users.
+- Validated learning is the cornerstone of the lean startup methodology, and MVPs play a crucial role in this process.
+Product teams can gain valuable insights and feedback by testing a basic product version with real users.
 Based on actual user behaviour, these learnings allow for more accurate validation or invalidation of the business assumptions.
 The invalidation of Glitch, an online video game, led to a product pivot, which we know today as the popular communication tool Slack.Glitch (Becoming Slack: The Story of a Son of a Glitch)

-2. Faster time to market and product-market fit:
+- Faster time to market and product-market fit:

-An MVP is a faster way to bring the product to market.
+- A Minimum Viable Product is a faster way to bring the product to market.
 This allows product teams to bring the product faster into the hands of real customers and, if the MVPs are structured such, start earning.
 This approach is better than spending years perfecting a product before the market launch.
 Also, since the teams get actual user feedback quickly, they can iterate and achieve product-market fit quickly.

-Lack of market need is among the top reasons for startup failure.
+- Lack of market need is among the top reasons for startup failure.
 A report by CB Insights indicates that as high as 35% of startup failures can be attributed to no market need.
 There are numerous examples of startups spending plenty of resources to build a product only to realize that the customers don’t want it.

-Since an MVP can be introduced with much fewer resources than a full-fledged product, it helps save valuable company dollars.
+- Since a Minimum Viable Product can be introduced with much fewer resources than a full-fledged product, it helps save valuable company dollars.
 It allows teams to test their ideas with minimal investment and iterate quickly based on feedback.
 What better example here than Dropbox, whose initial MVP was just a 2-minute explainer video?CB Insights

-4. Minimises Risk:
+- Minimises Risk:

-MVP provides validated customer learning most cost-effectively.
+- MVP provides validated customer learning most cost-effectively.
 This combination of authentic insights and reduced costs minimizes the risks associated with product failure.
 Airbnb launched as a simple MVP website without any frills.
 This significantly minimized the risk if the idea had not gained traction.